paypal/butterfly/docs/QUICK_START.md

  ```
  Check log file for details: /Users/fabio/dev/butterfly/butterfly/logs/sample-app_20171016175311736.log
  ```
-* See a description of all changes that were performed to transform the app.
+* See a description of all changes that were performed to transform the application.

  ```
  [18:11:36.951] [INFO] Beginning transformation